Sign Up

 9. Asked: July 14, 2025In: Vocabulary

-Whats the difference between elicit and illicit?
+Whats the difference between defuse and diffuse?

 Prashant